AbhilashG97/SilverGarbanzo/Section-01/README.md

 :warning: Do check the GitHub Actions [runners page](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to know about the software that comes pre-installed with each runner.

 :warning: Every job has its own runner and has to be specified for each job.
+Since, each job has its own runner, all jobs are isolated from each other and run in their own separate environments.

 :warning: By default all jobs are run in parallel.